Mirror Lasting Power of Attorneys

 To be a Deputy means you will be monitored by the Court and a representative may come and visit with you to check how things are working.
 Being a Deputy is much more structured and rigid than being an Attorney.

 The financial costs of having a Deputy are significantly more than making a Lasting Power of Attorney so planning ahead can save you a significant amount of money.

 At Co-op Legal Services we understand how important planning for your future is.
 We want to make writing a Lasting Power of Attorney as quick and easy as possible for you.
 We offer a telephone service so you can speak to a Lasting Power of Attorney Advisor about your needs and requirements, and ask any questions you have before we write your Lasting Power of Attorney for you.

-We can also register your LPA's with the Office of the Public Guardian (required in order to activate LPA's) and the current registration fee is £110 per Lasting Power of Attorney.
+We can also register your LPA's with the Office of the Public Guardian (required in order to activate LPA's) who charge a registration fee.

 For more information about making Mirror Lasting Power of Attorneys call Co-operative Legal Services on 03306069591 or contact us online and we will help you.